RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #643

+I started work on trying to setup SemCom to handle a `kd commit` command so it could take modified, untracked, etc. files and then generate commits for them.
+However I ran into a problem where I need to bring over some code I've written for `transmutation` so I can do a proper object merge.
+I'm going to bring `transmutation` over to my main `dev-xp` monorepo so I can utilize that code in SemCom.
+That's my next goal.

 ## #637, #638, #639, #640, #641, #642

 Brought over my old Come @ Me giveaway system that was with the old rampant